Reactions to the 2021–2022 Russo-Ukrainian crisis: NATO

 During the crisis, Stoltenberg urged Russia to turn away from belligerency, participate in diplomatic talks, and cooperate with NATO.
-In a January 2021 interview, reaffirmed NATO's "dual track" approach to Russia, saying, "We are ready to engage in dialogue with Russia, but we will never compromise on core principles for European security....Russia has a choice to either engage in dialogue with NATO and Western allies or choose confrontation.
+In a January 2021 interview, he reaffirmed NATO's "dual track" approach to Russia, saying, "We are ready to engage in dialogue with Russia, but we will never compromise on core principles for European security....Russia has a choice to either engage in dialogue with NATO and Western allies or choose confrontation.
 We need to be clear-eyed about the prospect that Russia will — once again — use military force against Ukraine.
 We will provide support to Ukraine to enable them to strengthen their ability to defend themselves."

 Spanish Foreign Minister José Manuel Albares stated that Spain wanted "dialogue, but if does not bear fruit, of course, Spain will stand with its European partners and its NATO allies united in deterrence".

-On 24 January NATO announced it would send additional military forces to its Eastern members, due to the "deteriorating security situation...NATO will continue to take all necessary measures to protect and defend all allies, including by reinforcing the eastern part of the alliance".
+On 24 January, NATO announced it would send additional military forces to its Eastern members while putting its troops on standby.
+Discussing the actions in a press release, Stoltenberg declared "NATO will continue to take all necessary measures to protect and defend all Allies, including by reinforcing the eastern part of the Alliance.
+We will always respond to any deterioration of our security environment, including through strengthening our collective defence."
 Deployments included four Danish F-16 fighter jets being sent to Lithuania, in addition to a frigate travelling to the Baltic Sea.
 Two Dutch F-35 fighter jets will also be deployed to Bulgaria.
 The chief of staff of the Belgian army also stated that the country was ready to send more forces to NATO's eastern allies.
 Russia's deputy foreign minister, Alexander Grushko condemned the deployments, saying that the military alliance was "demonising Russia" in order to "justify military activity on [NATO's] eastern flank".

-On 25 February British troops arrived in Estonia as part of a NATO mission amids Russia-Ukraine conflict.
+On 25 February, British troops arrived in Estonia as part of a NATO mission amidst the conflict.